-With the current wave of student activism demanding the removal of UCT’s Cecil John Rhodes statue, we must act now to turn this momentum into tangible change.
+In recent years a new wave of student activism resulted in the removal of UCT’s Cecil John Rhodes statue.
+We must sustain this momentum.

-Let’s support Rhodes students and alumni in their call to change the name of Rhodes University.
-Removing Rhodes statues and his name from our nation’s universities is only the start, as Rhodes student, Lihle Ngocobozi, creator the #RhodesSoWhite conversation, puts it:
+Let’s support the UCKAR students and alumni in their call to change the name of the university.
+Removing Rhodes' statues and name from our nation’s universities is only the start, as Rhodes student, Lihle Ngocobozi, creator the #RhodesSoWhite conversation, put it:

 “...the challenging of the presence of historical artifacts of colonial violence should not be reduced to a removal of a statue, or the changing of the name of Rhodes University, or a social media campaigns.
 These are all entry points into broader conceptions of transformation and black students laying claim to space and the right for their space to be reflective of a transforming institution.”

-Rhodes Vice-Chancellor, Dr Sizwe Mabizela, is under public pressure and admitted yesterday in a radio 702 interview that “[t]here is no process underway [to change the name of the university] at the moment.”
+Rhodes Vice-Chancellor, Dr Sizwe Mabizela, is under public pressure and is currently engaging alumni on the future of the university's name.